 Imani Perry is an American interdisciplinary scholar of race, law, literature, and African American culture and the Hughes-Rogers Professor of African American Studies at Princeton University.
-In the last year alone, she has published three books: May We Forever Stand, a history of the black national anthem; Vexy Thing: On Gender and Liberation; and Looking For Lorraine: The Radiant and Radical Life of Lorraine Hansberry, which recently won the 2019 PEN/Bograd Weld Award for Biography.
-Her next book, Breathe: A Letter to My Sons, will be published fall 2019.
+She has published many books: May We Forever Stand, a history of the black national anthem; Vexy Thing: On Gender and Liberation; and Looking For Lorraine: The Radiant and Radical Life of Lorraine Hansberry, which won the 2019 PEN/Bograd Weld Award for Biography.
+Her recent book, South to America, won a 2022 National Books Award.
 She can be found on Twitter @imaniperry.

 Interviews with Imani Perry

 Exodus: Religion, Race and Nation in Early Nineteenth-Century Black America